GoogleCloudPlatform/gcsfuse/docs/installing.md

 [go-install]: http://golang.org/doc/install
 [go-setup]: http://golang.org/doc/code.html

-## FUSE
+## Fuse

-OS X only: Before using gcsfuse, you must have [FUSE for OS X][osxfuse].
-Installing FUSE is not necessary on Linux, since modern versions have kernel support built in.
+OS X only: Before using gcsfuse, you must have [osxfuse][].
+Installing fuse is not necessary on Linux, since modern versions have kernel support built in.

 [osxfuse]: https://osxfuse.github.io/